lzule/OUC_Course/计算机视觉-国际课程/README.md

 + record: This folder contains screenshots from training

 ### Additional details
 Since the weight file occupies a large amount of memory, the pre-training weights and the weights obtained by training are deleted: runs/detect/exp2/weights/best.pt and last.pt
 However, the weight file for project presentation is retained, located at: yolov5/best.pt

 ### Instructions
-1. Configuration environment: pip install -r requirements.txt
+1. Configuration environment:

+     pip install -r requirements.txt
-2. Train the network to obtain the weight and run the code: python train.py --data face-27.yaml --weights yolov5m.pt --epochs 200 --batch-size 2 --img 640
+2. Train the network to obtain the weight and run the code:

+     python train.py --data face-27.yaml --weights yolov5m.pt --epochs 200 --batch-size 2 --img 640
 3. Obtain the corresponding weight:

      Corresponding file location: runs/train/exp2/weights/best.pt
-4. Run the code after the configuration is completed: cd yolov5 python Depose.py
+4. Run the code after the configuration is completed:

-Author: Li Zule
+     cd yolov5

+     python Depose.py